 This past week I was invited by Dean Shareski and Discovery Education to be part of the first Vancouver Ignite (#yvrignite) session host by the Discovery Education Network.
 It was awesome opportunity to share some of my learning, experiences, and learn and connect with a number of educators around British Columbia whom I connect and learn with on twitter.
 Below are my slides and accompanied notes for my presentation… “My Attempts in Making Learning Meaningful”.
 The Ignite presentation format is 20 slides in 5 minutes.
 It went fast and it was quite a thrill.
-I even broke the rules a little and chatted about 30 seconds over… I know… quite the rebel!
+I even broke the rules a little and chatted about 30 seconds over… and used comic sans font on my opening slide.
+I know… quite the rebel!

 I am passionately curious and always seeking deeper meaning and understanding in every aspect of my practice and person.
 I have learned I can make discoveries about my practice, question it, and implement new ideas the next day without fear of what could happen but with excitement of what is possible.